Friday, August 3, 2012

 While most of this post is about URI in general, there are a few specifics you should know.
 One is calicivirus.
 This particularly nasty virus causes blisters in the mouth.
 There is a form of calici that causes limping.
 Then there is the herpes virus.
 This one is not much fun either and is a major source for really bad eye issues, huge lesions on the eyes that cause real damage.
 Herpes is known to 'reactivate' so it is something that can reoccur through out the cat's life time.

 A lot of the new science of health is finding out that a lot of the immune system starts in the gut.
 Again, feeding good quality nutrition is key.
 Providing the building blocks of proteins and amino acids will help the kitty's immune system do it's job.
 Also providing good quality pro-biotics should help as well.
 I am a fan of full fat plain yogurt, but have also used pro-biotic capsules opened up and sprinkled on food.
 Another help for viral URI is the amino acid Lysine.
 Lysine works by inhibiting the growth of the virus.
 Lysine takes the spot of another amino acid Arginine, which the virus needs to replicate.
 This has been shown to work for the herpes virus, so it is speculated it will work for all.
 I am leery of supplementing with Lysine any longer then necessary because of how it "inhibits" Arginine - I would be concerned about a possible deficiency; not that there is any proof of that.
-If you find it is helping your kitty then by all means give it.
+If you find it is helping your kitty then by all means give it. update 11/23/15 There has finally been a study that shows that using Lysine does not work to inhibit the herpes virus, and giving it can cause problems because of it's ability to inhibit arginine.
+I can no longer continue to recommend it's use.
+If you decide you want to give it a try, please do not use it for long periods of time.

 I would love to discuss antibiotics in specific with you, but each area of the country has come up with an antibiotic that works for the strain in their area.
 From my past experience clavamox is a complete and utter waste of time.
 It was not designed for URI... but it does work very well on infections and fevers.
 We have used both zithromax and doxycycline in URI in the past.
 I mention it because if you have a hard case of URI, switching to a different antibiotic can sometimes help (yes, even though it is viral).
 If your vet prescribes medication to you, ask if he sees a lot of URI.. especially if he prescribes clavamox.